-A report by IEA estimates that two-thirds of the energy consumed in the world are from the conventional sources.
+A report by IEA estimates that two-thirds of the energy consumed in the world are from conventional sources.
 Due to the advancement of technology Energy Efficiency Management has become a necessity for the companies today.

 Webdyn, a France based technology company industrializes material and software solutions for M2M communication on the Energy, Environment, Smart Grids and Transport markets.
 The European company has been working over 15 years to provide industry innovative and cost-effective solutions that businesses require to monitor their distant equipment.

 In an exclusive interview with TechGenyz Herve Bibollet, Managing Director of Webdyn shares about his companies, technology, business plan and more.

 TG: How you’d like to define your business and goal?

 HB: Webdyn develops and commercializes data loggers dedicated to the monitoring of solar installations of small or average sizes.
 These gateways enable to control the production and the consumption of solar energies.
-Managing data has become an important factor in measuring the success of a business and our solutions collect functional parameters, job data, and data of the environment of an installation.
+Managing data has become an important factor in measuring the success of a business and our solutions collect functional parameters, job data, and data of the environment of the installation.
 Our solution collects data from the field automatically and sends it to the information system of the client.
-The client can read those data thank to its own application or an energy monitoring software sold by a software editor.
+The client can read those data thank its own application or an energy monitoring software sold by a software editor.